20 Best Trap Workout and Exercises for Mass and Strength

 2. Lift the bar and get it as close as possible to the chin, using your arms and elevating your shoulders to squeeze your trapezius muscles.

-3. Now, lower the bar under controlled motion until it comes back to its starting position.
+3. Now, lower the bar under controlled motion until it returns to its starting position.

 4. Repeat for desired reps.